noseglasses/qmk_firmware/docs/papageno.md

 ### Initialization of the pattern matching engine

 To set up Papageno patterns it is recommended to define a dedicated initialization function.
 The name `init_papageno` can be arbitrarily replaced.
-However, please note that some auxiliary macros might rely on the name beeing `init_papageno` when used.
+However, please note that some auxiliary macros might rely on the name being `init_papageno` when used.

 ```C
 void init_papageno(void)